ricardofdc/LPOO_19-20/docs/README.md

 ## Know Code Smells and Refactoring Suggestions
 ### 1. Long Method
 #### 1.1 Code Smell
 A noticeable code smell we happened to developed was a **Long Method** which is a method that contains too many lines of code.
-This happened in hitBrick(), included in [BallController](../src/main/java/View/LanternaDisplay.java) class, which is a method used to manipulate the direction of the ball in relation to the bricks when a collision occurs between them.
+This happened in hitBrick(), included in [BallController](../src/main/java/Controller/PlayGame/BallController.java) class, which is a method used to manipulate the direction of the ball in relation to the bricks when a collision occurs between them.
 It turned out to be a bit longer than it should due to a considered number of movement scenarios.

 #### 1.2 Refactoring
 Although we find this code easy to understand (besides its size), we know classes with short methods are easier to deal with.
 This could be avoided by using Extract Method.

 ### 2. Switch Statements / Sequence of if statements
-#### 1.1 Code Smell
+#### 2.1 Code Smell
 On some classes included in the Controller, in processInput() the recurrent use of switch cases is evident.
 This happens in order to make it easier to add functionalities to the program.

-#### 1.2 Refactoring
+#### 2.2 Refactoring
 We didn't find this crucial to be refactored because we are using switch operators that perform simple actions.

-### 3.
+### 3. Comments
-#### 1.1 Code Smell
+#### 3.1 Code Smell
+On [PlayGameController](../src/main/java/Controller/PlayGameController.java) we happen to have some explanatory comments concerning collision detection.
+We did it so we could easily see all the collision scenarios between the ball, ship, bricks and walls.

-#### 1.2 Refactoring
+#### 3.2 Refactoring
+We don't feel it would be impossible to understand the code without comments, otherwise we would change the code structure in a way that makes comments unnecessary.
+But it helped us organizing our thoughts while processing collisions.

 ## Testing
 ![coveragereport](coverage.png) ![testes](testing.png)